-If the Firm invokes R3(1)(a), within the written notification to the Customer, the Firm should provide an explanation for the additional time required.
+If the Firm invokes R3(1)(a) or R3(1)(c), the Firm should issue a written notification to the Customer.
+Within the written notification to the Customer, the Firm should provide an explanation for the additional time required.
 The Firm should also advise the Customer of their right to make a DISP Complaint to both the sending and receiving Firm and the process to follow should they wish to do so.

-Following notification of a reimbursement decision, if the Customer is dissatisfied with the outcome and wishes to raise a DISP complaint, Firms should ensure that conclusion of the customer's case is not unnecessarily delayed and allow them to raise a case with the Financial Ombudsman Service should they wish/need to do so.
+R4(3) Following notification of a reimbursement decision, if the Customer is dissatisfied with the outcome and wishes to raise a DISP complaint, Firms should ensure that conclusion of the customer's case is not unnecessarily delayed and allow them to raise a case with the Financial Ombudsman Service should they wish/need to do so.
 The firm should either:

-resolve the DISP Complaint within a faster, expedited timescale, wherever possible within 15 Business days of the DISP complaint being made, or in exceptional cases within 35 Business days provided the Firm informs the Customer of the delay and the reasons for it, and the date by which the decision will be made; or

-(b) provide early consent to the case going to the FOS, under the provisions in the FCA Handbook at DISP 2.8.1R(4).
+(a) resolve the DISP Complaint within a faster, expedited timescale, wherever possible within 15 Business days of the DISP complaint being made, or in exceptional cases within 35 Business days provided the Firm informs the Customer of the delay and the reasons for it, and the date by which the decision will be made; or (b) provide early consent to the case going to the FOS, under the provisions in the FCA Handbook at DISP 2.8.1R(4).

-Upon receipt of a DISP Complaint against both the sending and the receiving Firm, the sending Firm must forward the details onto the receiving Firm promptly.
+Upon receipt of a DISP Complaint against both the sending and the receiving Firm, the sending R4(4) Firm must forward the details onto the receiving Firm promptly.
 Upon receipt of the DISP Complaint, the DISP timeline will begin for both Firms.